 Land already enrolled in the Conservation Reserve Program, Wetlands Reserve Program, Water Bank Program, or Emergency Watershed Protection Program floodplain easement component is not eligible for WHIP.NRCS also may determine land is not eligible if on-site or off-site conditions might undermine the benefits of wildlife habitat development.

-Wildlife Habitat Incentives Program (WHIP)- REPEALED Visit Website
+Wildlife Habitat Incentives Program (WHIP)- REPEALEDXX Visit Website